 3. Juicy Berries Such as Raspberries

 Those juicy raspberries you like to have with yogurt are loaded with polyphenols, which are antioxidants that eliminate damage-causing free radicals in our bodies.
-Raspberries are high in vitamin C and fibre.
+Raspberries are high in vitamin C and fiber.
 These nutrients significantly lower the risk of a heart stroke.
 You can also replace raspberries with strawberries, blueberries, blackberries, to name a few.

 4. Low-Fat Milk Or Yogurt